Deltamethrin: In humans

-Although generally considered safe to use around humans, it is still neurotoxic.
-Pyrethroids like Deltamethrin can be allergens and cause asthma in some people.
+Although generally considered safe to use, it is neurotoxic to humans in high doses.
+Pyrethroids like Deltamethrin can also be an allergen that provokes asthma in some people.

 Deltamethrin temporarily attacks the nervous system of any animal with which it comes into contact.
 Skin contact can lead to tingling or reddening of the skin local to the application.
 If taken in through the eyes or mouth, the most common symptom is facial paraesthesia, which can feel like many different abnormal sensations, including burning, partial numbness, "pins and needles", skin crawling, etc. There is one case report describing chronic intoxication from pyrethroid insecticides leading to a syndrome clinically similar to motor neuron disease.
 There are no antidotes, and treatment must be symptomatic, as approved by a physician.
 Over time, deltamethrin is metabolized, with a rapid loss of toxicity, and passed from the body.
 A poison control center should be contacted in the event of an accidental poisoning.